isomerpages/moe-yishuninnovajc/_admissions/Scholarships & Financial Assistance.md

 </div>
 <p>
 <br><strong>Note:</strong>
 <br>1.
-This application form is meant for Singaporean students studying in
+This application form is meant for <strong>Singaporean students</strong> studying
-Government or Government-Aided Primary School, Secondary School, Junior College or Centralised Institute.</p>
+in Government or Government-Aided Primary School, Secondary School, Junior College or Centralised Institute.</p>
 <p>2.
 If you have children studying in different Government or Government-aided
-schools, you need to submit only 1 application form to the school of any child.</p>
+schools, <strong>you need to submit only 1 application form to the school of any child</strong>.</p>
 <p>3.
-If your family and child is/children are existing beneficiary/beneficiaries
+If your family and child is/children are <strong>existing</strong>  <strong>beneficiary/beneficiaries of MSF ComCare</strong>,
-of MSF ComCare, your child/children will be auto-granted MOE FAS.
-You do not need to apply for MOE FAS separately.</p>
+your child/children will be auto-granted MOE FAS. <strong>You do not need to apply for MOE FAS separately</strong>.</p>
 <p>4.
 If your application is approved before the end of the month, your child
 will be placed on the MOE FAS in the following month till December of the year or when your child is no longer eligible for financial assistance, whichever is earlier.
-There will be no reimbursement or retrospective subsidies provided.
-Fresh applications will have to be submitted for each school year.</p>
+There will be no reimbursement or retrospective subsidies provided. <strong>Fresh applications will have to be submitted for each school year</strong>.</p>
 <p>5.
-To ensure a smooth application process, you must have an active GIRO
+To ensure a smooth application process, you must have an <strong>active GIRO</strong> account
-account registered with the school. eGIRO application <a href="https://www.moe.gov.sg/financial-matters/fees/egiro" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/financial-matters/fees/egiro</a>
+registered with the school. eGIRO application <a href="https://www.moe.gov.sg/financial-matters/fees/egiro" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/financial-matters/fees/egiro</a>
 </p>
 <p>6.
 Please prepare all softcopy supporting documents in advance.
 An incomplete
 application form and/or the absence of required or relevant information